sanderblue/angular-express-mysql/README.md

 Kickstarted with [Angular-Express-Seed](https://github.com/btford/angular-express-seed).

-Not really much to see here just yet.
+Not much to see here just yet.